trek10inc/awsume/docs/utilities/awsume-configure.md

 ## Alias

 The alias is required for unix-like systems and shells, including Bash and Zsh.
-It is not required for Windows-like shells such as PowerShell or Windows Command Prompt.
+It is not required for Windows-like shells such as PowerShell or Windows Command Prompt if you are not using pyenv.

 The alias should be defined in your shell's login file, so it gets loaded on every shell session.
 It should look something like this: